pgattu/TeslaIntegration/README.md

 ```

+Your installation is complete.
+You need to configure parameters before using the program.

 ## Configure Parameters

-## Troubleshooting Installation
+Edit the file `check_tesla_range.sh` using your preferred text editor.

+-

+## Schedule the Job

 ## Known Limitations
 - Currently works with one Tesla car only.
 If there is demand for this feature, I will add it.
 Send me a message at pgattu@gmail.com if you need this.
-- I believe that the programs would work in a Mac OS terminal.
+- I believe that the programs would work in a Mac OS X terminal.
 I have not tested it though.
 If anyone of you test it, please report findings to me at pgattu@gmail.com.
+- Login information is not stored in an encrypted form yet.
+However, the script is on your personal computer and you should have a firewall preventing hackers from getting into your computer.
+Note that all communications between the program and Tesla servers are secured by HTTPS protocol.